Welcome to Qoctor’s online doctor service which can provide assessment, advice and treatment for cold sores.

 Once you’ve been assessed, treatment may be recommended- you can then opt to have a paper prescription sent to your home or local pharmacy, or medication delivered to an address of your choice, from one of our partner pharmacies.

 About Cold Sores

 Cold sores are caused by the Herpes Simplex Virus (HSV1), which is spread by skin to skin contact.
 About 1 in 5 people have cold sores that flare up from time to time.
-They usually get better without treatment in 7-10 days, though antiviral creams or tablets may help to reduce the severity of symptoms.
-These medications are most effective the sooner they are started after symptoms develop.
+They usually get better without treatment in 7-10 days, though sometimes antiviral creams or tablets may be used to ease symptoms.

 FAQs about HSV1 & treatment for cold sores